13 best omakase restaurants in Singapore for the most authentic Japanese dining experience [Jan 2025 update]

 Facebook | Instagram | Website

-At the time of writing, Takayama is serving up its Spring menu, with an 8-course Dinner Omakase Tasting Menu (S$280++) featuring spot prawn from Japan, sashimi of seasonal Japanese fishes, foie gras mousse, and more.
-If you’re feeling indulgent, be sure to try Chef Takayama’s Premium Dinner Menu (S$350++), which uses more luxurious ingredients like Hokkaido abalone and A5 Miyazaki wagyu sirloin.
+There’s also the 8-course Dinner Tasting Menu (S$280++).
+But if you’re feeling indulgent, be sure to try Chef Takayama’s Premium Omakase Menu (S$350++), which uses more luxurious ingredients like Hokkaido abalone and A5 Miyazaki wagyu sirloin.

 Chope Reservations